Laingsburg, South Africa: 1981 Flash flood

 On 25 January 1981, in Laingsburg's centennial year, the larger part of the town was swept away within minutes by one of the strongest floods ever experienced in the Great Karoo.
 After a cloud burst to the north-eastern hinterland, south of the Komsberg, a massive wall of water rushed down the Buffels River and swept away everything it encountered in its way.
 Animals, humans and their possessions were swept along and later dumped under meters of silt.
 Hydrologists estimate that a flood in Laingsburg of this magnitude has a recurrence interval of once, on average, every 100 years.

 Before the flood, rain initially started with a light drizzle that was welcomed by farmers in the area, since it didn't rain often.
 But, the soil of the area is of such a nature that it can't absorb much rainwater.
 The consequence is that water drains directly into the rivers.
 Water built up in the Baviaans, Wilgerhout and Buffels Rivers and their confluence at the little town.
 The rivers quickly grew from normally small streams to a roaring wall of water almost 6 m high.
 Within hours the whole town was under water and residents had to fight for their lives.

 During the flood ' The Great Trek Monument', which was erected in Laingsburg in the main street in 1938 to honour the 100 year anniversary of the Great Trek, was washed out.

 After the flood the biggest part of the monument was recovered but the pedestal of the monument disappeared.
 In June 2015 Andries Gertse recovered by chance the pedestal along the Buffelsriver at the Railroad Bridge.
-After the flood the monument was re-erected without the original pedestal, but with a new one on a hill on the Buffelsriver next to the N1.
+The monument was re-erected without the original pedestal but with a new one on a hill on the Buffelsriver next to the N1.

 With the recovery of the original pedestal the history of the Monument is completed.
 The municipality decided to place the pedestal in the Flood Museum.
 It is a great reminder of exactly how strong the water was, to be able to break the monument in two, and carry the pieces kilometers down river.

 104 people died in the Laingsburg flood, and only 32 bodies were ever recovered.
-Out of the 184 houses in town, only 21 remained untouched by the water, the others were either completely destroyed, or so badly damaged that it had to be rebuilt.
+Out of the 184 houses in town, only 21 remained untouched by the water, the others were either completely destroyed, or so badly damaged that they had to be rebuilt.